fehlhabers/teashaped.dev/content/blog/soundvibes-vibe-coding/post.md

 The problem is Linux speech-to-text tools are... complicated.
 I tried several options and kept hitting walls.
 They either didn't work at all, didn't support Wayland, had broken global hotkeys, or required the use of cloud services.

 I just wanted to press a key, speak, and have text appear where my cursor was.
 No cloud, no dependencies, no complex setup.
+It had to be a single binary that would work in many different environments.

 ## The Weekend Project

-So I decided to build it myself.
+Since I didn't find any application that ticked the boxes, I decided to build it myself.
+I did a short AI planning session which resulted in a Rust based or Go based solution.
+With some back and forth, it seemed like Rust had the better eco system for working with more low level integration.
 The catch?
 I'd never written Rust before.
-I knew nothing about audio capture on Linux, nothing about integrating with Whisper, nothing about X11 or Wayland internals.
+I knew nothing about audio capture on Linux, nothing about voice transcribing, nothing about X11 or Wayland internals.

 But I'd been practicing vibe coding "for real" lately.
 I knew how to work with AI agents, how to set up guard rails, how to iterate quickly.
-Steve Yegge and Gene Kim's book *Vibe Coding* had been on my mind, particularly their FAAFO framework - Fast, Ambitious, Autonomous, Fun, and Optionality.
+Steve Yegge and Gene Kim's book *Vibe Coding* had been on my mind, particularly their [FAAFO](https://itrevolution.com/articles/the-value-of-vibe-coding-or-the-good-faafo/) framework - Fast, Ambitious, Autonomous, Fun, and Optionality.
 The core idea is that projects once deemed too difficult or time-consuming become feasible when you have AI assistance.

 This seemed like the perfect test of that *Ambitious* dimension.

-The traditional approach would be weeks of learning Rust fundamentals, then weeks studying audio APIs, then weeks on Whisper integration.
+The traditional approach would be weeks of learning Rust fundamentals, then weeks studying audio APIs, then weeks on voice model integration.
 I never have time for these kinds of projects - time I'd rather spend with my family.
 They always end up in the "maybe someday" freezer.

 But with AI assistance?
 Maybe this was different.